pgiercza/PlanInOneKanban/README.md

 You can create projects and show them on Kanban Board.
 Based on Status of the Project it is splited on 4 collumns, "In Progress", "Backlog", "On Hold", "Completed".

 Each ticket has its own title, description, status, due date, and assigned to field.
-There are simple filters depending on ticket type.
+You can add, edit (including status change) and delete Projects.
 Try it!

 Link to application on heroku: https://planinonekanban.herokuapp.com/